|You will visit||Thailand, Laos, Cambodia & Vietnam|

 - Visit COPE support & rehab centre

 Travel by plane into Cambodia this morning, a country with fantastic food, mind-blowing ancient temples and a complex history.

 Phnom Penh is the capital and a bustling, busy city with pretty tree-lined boulevards and gleaming palaces.
 It also holds stark reminders of the country’s dark history.

 Learn about the Khmer Rouge and Cambodia’s troubled, recent past when we visit the ‘Killing Fields’ mass graves.
 Our Local Guide will then take you for a visit to the Tuol Sleng Genocide Museum where you can walk through the prisoners’ former living quarters and see the chilling documentation of atrocities committed by the Khmer Rouge.
 Often our Guides have a personal story they want to share about their experience during the regime.

 - City tour and visit to the Khmer Rouge “Killing Fields” genocide sites

-- Experience modern Cambodian cuisine at Friends Restaurant where former disadvantaged youth are trained in hospitality.
+- Experience modern Cambodian cuisine at a restaurant where former disadvantaged youth are trained in hospitality.